Unlocking Wealth: Understanding Compound Interest Calculator

 Input Initial Investment

-Begin by entering the lump sum you're starting with into the calculator.
-This is your principal amount, the foundation of your investment.
+Enter the lump sum you're starting with, often called the principal.
+This is the foundation of your compounding journey.

 2